First National Bank (Helena, MT)

 Article Text

-A Strong Consolidation.
-HELENA, Mont., Dec.
-7.-The First National and the Helena National banks have been consolidated and the new bank will be known as the First National.
+BANKS CONSOLIDATE, First National and Helena National Get Together.
+Helena, Mont., Dec.
+6.-The First National and the Helena National banks have consolidated and the new bank will take the name of the First.
 The First is the great bank that has given Montana renown in the financial world, but the panic caught it and for a few weeks it was closed.
-It reopened under agreement with depositors to take deferred certificates.
-Under the terms of the consolidation the capital stock of the First National will be $8 0.000 and the undivided profits $200,000.
-The general balance of the new institution will be very little short of $5,000,000.
-Ex-Governor Hauser will continue to be president, Hon.
-D. Edgerton will be vice president and general manager and Geo.
-F. Cooper cashier.
+It reopened under an agreement with the depositors to take deferred certificates.
+Under the-terms of the consolidation, the capital stock of the First National bank will be $800,000 and the undivided profits $200,000.

-Article from The Morning News, September 5, 1896
+Article from The Wichita Daily Eagle, September 5, 1896

 Click image to open full size in new tab